zlzforever/Swarm/README.md

  ```
  ##### SWARM SHARDING NODE

 + 2 or more Swarm Server as a quartz cluster node to make sure triggers will be performed.
-SSN use a independent DB.

- ##### SHARDING MODULE

-+ Sharding request server load, database load, job count from Swarm servers every 5 second
-+ Sharding choose a Scheduler to create/update/delete job
++ Via ISharding to choose a Scheduler to create/update/delete job

  ##### EXECUTE JOB TYPE